-Bank of Internet USA (often referred to simply as “BoI” or “BofI”) is an online-only bank that offers a variety of deposit accounts and credit products for consumers and businesses.
-As is usually the case for U.S.-based deposit institutions, funds held in BoI’s checking, savings, money market, and CD accounts are covered by FDIC insurance, up to $250,000 per account.
+Axos Bank is an online-only bank that offers a variety of deposit accounts and credit products for consumers and businesses.
+As is usually the case for U.S.-based deposit institutions, funds held in Axos’s checking, savings, money market, and CD accounts are covered by FDIC insurance, up to $250,000 per account.

-Taken together, all these accounts and credit options make BoI a plausible one-stop shop for your banking and borrowing needs.
-However, if you’re not willing to put all your eggs in BoI’s basket and you want to use it solely for day-to-day banking, that’s fine too – when used frequently, Rewards Checking is one of the better online checking accounts available.
+Taken together, all these accounts and credit options make Axos a plausible one-stop shop for your banking and borrowing needs.
+If you’re not willing to put all your eggs in Axos’ basket, your best bet is probably to use it solely for day-to-day banking — when used on a more or less daily basis, Rewards Checking is one of the better online checking accounts available.

-Rewards Checking is BoI’s signature deposit account.
-It requires a $100 minimum deposit to open, with no minimum balance thereafter, and doesn’t require a monthly maintenance fee.
-You get a free Visa debit card and 50 personal checks upon opening.
+Rewards Checking is Axos Bank’s signature deposit account.
+It requires a $50 minimum deposit to open, with no minimum balance thereafter, and doesn’t charge a monthly maintenance fee.

 Though Rewards Checking doesn’t automatically pay interest, it does come with a tiered yield system.
 Taking certain actions in a given statement period boosts your account’s APY by 0.4166% per action for the duration of that period, up to a maximum possible yield of 1.25% on balances less than $150,000.
 The three actions that can accomplish this are:

 - Receiving direct deposits totaling at least $1,000 per month